-MSc Government - (This programme is not being offered in 2020/2021)
+MSc Government - (Not offered in 2021/2022)

-Post Graduate Diploma and MSc Public Sector Management
+Postgraduate Diploma/MSc Public Sector Management

 COURSE TITLE: COMPARATIVE PRACTICES AND DEVELOPMENT IN PUBLIC SERVICES

 COURSE DESCRIPTION: Globalisation and the adoption of innovative governance practices across the globe are reshaping the practice and role of public administration.
 This transformation in administration has taken a variety of shapes and trends in both developed and developing countries.
 This course explores the major debates, both theoretical and applied, that frame contemporary discussions about administrative processes and examines the impact of competing conceptions, normative perspectives and methods on concepts such as governance, globalisation ethics/corruption, privatisation, efficiency, effectiveness, the new public management and other public administration issues.